amberstar/the-component-pattern/README.md

 }
 ```

-Operators are single step automoton combinators.
-Operators take one single input value in, and produce output, or, nothing at all.

 **The idea behind operators are simple:**
 - what you do with input from a source should be decoupled from the mechanism in which it gets there.
 - a useful abstraction is "as much process" with as little predifined content.